How to maximize

-before choosing a new measuring instrument:
+before choosing a new Production Measuring Instrument:

-#1 Measuring instrument capability
+#1 Measuring device capability

 To ensure that your measuring instrument is capable of completing measurement tasks adequately, it is necessary to verify the instrument’s measuring capability and accuracy.
 These are usually determined based on predefined Cg and Cgk values.
-Other important factors are high repeatability, traceability to national and international calibration standards, compliance with global ISO standards, and low measurement uncertainties.
+Other important factors in production metrology are high repeatability, traceability to national and international calibration standards, compliance with global ISO standards, and low measurement uncertainties.

 #2 Usability